 Calculating the Throw Distance

-Use this formula to calculate the required throw distance for a given image size and throw ratio.
+This formula calculates the required throw distance for a given image size and throw ratio.

 Throw Distance = Throw Ratio x Image Width